Skip to main content

 admin@node1.conductor1#

-Each service-route is designed to probe a unique URL for that servers and monitors the health of the service at the TCP socket level as well as the HTTP stack.
-When one of the servers cannot be reached or responds with a unsuccessful status code (e.g. 404, 504 etc) the service path is taken out of service.
+Each service-route is designed to probe a unique URL for that server and monitor the health of the service at the TCP socket level as well as the HTTP stack.
+When one of the servers either cannot be reached, responds with an unsuccessful status code (e.g. 404, 504 etc), or the configured SLA is not met, the service path is taken out of service.

 warning